Desert Nights EcoCamp

-The town of Huacachina is oval-shaped, with buildings and businesses springing up around it like a half-moon, opening up to the dunes.
-The EcoCamp, where I am staying, sits on the furthest edge of the half-moon—the last lodging the dune buggies pass on their escapades into the sandy wilderness.
+The town of Huacachina was oval-shaped, with buildings and businesses springing up around it like a half-moon, opening up to the dunes.
+The Desert Nights EcoCamp, sat on the furthest edge of the crescent—the last lodging the dune buggies passed on their escapades into the sandy wilderness.

-The Oasis is immersed in myth, with an origin that pushes against what you think you know—if you are still enough, you can feel these mysteries in the breath that moves the sands from one hill to the next.
+The Oasis was immersed in myth, with an origin I could almost believe as I watched the wind move the sands from one hill to the next.
 I first heard the story of how Huacachina came to be at a party, where it was told to a spellbound room by a small woman with a weathered face.
-"There was once a beautiful woman"—she began in Spanish, and to my surprise, all conversation stilled immediately, and every face turned to hers—"admiring herself in a mirror, when she saw a wicked man with a rifle creeping up behind her..."
-Her arms carried a gun, her dark eyes scowled.
+"There was once a beautiful woman"—she began in Spanish, and all conversation stilled, every face turning to hers—"admiring herself in a mirror when she saw a wicked man with a rifle creeping up behind her..."
+The woman's arms held an imaginary gun, and her dark eyes scowled.
+The room tensed.

-"The young woman cried out and fled, and as she ran, her garments fell away"—the storyteller's hands fluttered to the left and right, as if sending handkerchiefs into the breeze—"and where her clothing fell, the ground changed to rippling dunes."
-Her palms dipped and rose, caressing the hills, and we leaned forward to catch her words as they softened.
-"Tears flowed down her face, and a pool formed in the center of the sands, with life springing up all around it.
-The hunter was close behind, so the woman dove into the pool and became a mermaid.
-She lives there still, where she lures the men that wished to harm her and drowns them all beneath the waters of her sorrows."
+"The young woman saw the man, and cried out.
+She fled, and as she ran, her garments fell away"—the storyteller's hands fluttered to the left and right, as if tossing scarves into the air—"and where her clothing fell, the ground changed to rippling dunes."
+Her palms dipped and rose, caressing the hills.
+Her voice softened, "Tears flowed down her face, and a pool formed in the center of the sands, with life springing up all around it.
+The hunter was close behind, so the woman dove into the pool and became a mermaid, where she was safe.
+She lives there still, and lures men to the waters with her beauty, where they drown in her waters."

-The Ecocamp hostel is cradled by hills that rise sharply on all sides.
-It digs tenaciously into the steep grade, with rows and levels ascending, each with a line of airy canvas tents shaded by bamboo structures, and here and there lay little nooks where travelers can pitch their own tents.
+It was my third night at the Oasis, and tonight I was staying at the Desert Nights EcoCamp—a hostel dug into the sharp hillside.
+It burrowed tenaciously into the steep grade, with rows and levels ascending, each level with a line of airy canvas tents shaded by bamboo structures, and here and there, lay little nooks where travelers could pitch their own tents if they chose.

-The large pool serves as the hub of the hostel, with stunning views of the dunes from the water, and a bar built down into the west side of the pool that puts the bartenders eye-level with the swimmers.
-In the mornings, an impressive breakfast buffet is served here by the Tikki tables.
-I take my coffee early, before the town is awake, listening to the breeze that shifts the sands, taking in the ethereal strangeness of the world around me.
+The large pool served as the hub of the hostel, with stunning views of the dunes from the water, and a bar built down into the west side of the pool that put the bartenders eye-level with the swimmers.
+In the mornings, an impressive breakfast buffet was served here by the Tikki tables.
+I took my coffee early, before the town was awake (because few people were ever awake before 8 am in South America), and listened to the breeze that patiently shifted the sands, taking in the ethereal strangeness of the world around me.

-My final night, I meandered the streets of the oasis, following the music and laughter until long after dark.
-I wended my way back slowly, past the towering palm trees, and the waters, and the statue of the tearful mermaid.
-There were stars glowing above the Ecocamp, framed by the sharp silhouette of the dunes.
+My final night, I meandered the streets alone, following the music and laughter until long after the Oasis had turned in.
+I walked back to camp slowly, past the towering palm trees, and the waters, and the statue of the tearful mermaid.
+Stars were glowing above the EcoCamp, framed by the sharp silhouette of the dunes.
 I let myself in through the gate and saw new friends swinging lightly on hammocks, margaritas in hand, in the midst of conversation and connections we'd remember long after we'd gone our separate ways.

 (Read more about my experiences in the Dunes HERE)